valkey-io/valkey-doc/docs/manual/keyspace.md

 order to set the expire (it can also be used in order to set a different expire to a key already having one, like `PERSIST` can be used in order to remove the expire and make the key persistent forever).
-However we can also create keys with expires using other Redis commands.
+However we can also create keys with expires using other Valkey commands.
 For example using `SET` options:

     > set key 100 ex 10